sifat-zporter/zporter-match-prototype/API_DOCUMENTATION.md

 #### Success Response (`201 Created`)

 Returns the newly created match object.
-The `id` from this response should be used for subsequent updates.
+The `id` from this response must be used for all subsequent updates.

 ```json
 {